-Decodable books we have at least partial collections of at Spelfabet:
+Decodable books we have at least some copies of at Spelfabet (click here for workshops about them):

 Other decodable books we are aware of but don’t have copies yet: